tristann21/tristann21.github.io/_pages/Gaming/legacy4j overview.md

 This makes me excited to play Minecraft again!
 And, in my opinion, is one of the best ways to experience Minecraft portably on the Steam Deck!

-# Some Other Neat Stuff
+# Some other neat stuff
-## Kyubion Studios Partnered with Wilyicaro
+## Kyubion Studios partnered with Wilyicaro
 And made a modpack which builds ontop of Legacy4Java, providing one of the best ways to experience what Minecraft objectively should've been.
 [https://modrinth.com/modpack/legacy-minecraft](https://modrinth.com/modpack/legacy-minecraft)

-## Classic Xbox 360 Skins!!
+## Classic Xbox 360 Skins!
 You can download all of them [here!](https://cloud.disroot.org/s/gaczXMeGnT2ydqN)

-## Modded Spins of Legacy Edition
+## Modded spins of Legacy Edition
 Because it's Java Edition, you can add any texture packs or mods you want!
 People have already started making their own modpacks based off of Re-Console and Legacy4Java alike!
 [https://github.com/contrarybaton60/Williams-Console](https://github.com/contrarybaton60/Williams-Console)
-## Cool Community Screenshots I Found
+## Cool community screenshots I Found
 ![](/assets/img/thumbnail/2024-07-03_20-28-1.png)
 ![](/assets/img/thumbnail/2024-06-14_22.29.31.png)
 ![](/assets/img/thumbnail/2024-06-23_23.02.06.png)